GLObus303/sportujspolu-be/readme.md

 To use this project, you need to have Go installed on your machine.
 Then, you can follow these steps:

 1. Install the dependencies: `go mod download`
-2. Run the application: `go run main.go`
+2. Run the application: `go run routes.go`

 ## Usage